ulferl/WAMP_POCO/README.md

 # **WAMP_POCO**

 **WAMP_POCO** is a fork of [AutobahnCpp](https://github.com/tavendo/AutobahnCpp) that is using [POCO](http://pocoproject.org) instead of Boost.
 JSON is used for serialization and the transport is WebSocket (optionally via SSL).
-Errors are handles with std::future exceptions.
+Errors are raised by std::future exceptions.
 Authentication with "ticket" and "wampcra" methods is implemented.

 ## Dependencies